What do Dental School Admissions Committees look for in an applicant?

 - Review the application process for admission to health profession schools

-The Pre-Health Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
+The Health Professions Option of our Bachelor of Science degree in Biology covers all of these prerequisites.
 However, other biology, chemistry, and physics degree programs can be customized easily to meet these requirements.
 At Penn State Behrend, you will have a dedicated, personal Pre-Health Adviser who will guide you through the process!

 Benchmarks & Standards